observabilitystack/o11y-workshop/README.md

 * _Logs_
 * _Uptime monitoring_

-We are going to use SaaS cloud offerings as far as possbile and feasable.
+We are going to use SaaS cloud offerings as far as possible and feasible.

 ### 📦 [Deploy the example application](spring-petclinic/README.md)